iu2frl/ICOM_MemoriesTools/IC-2820/README.md

 - Digit 15 to 16 is the `channel mode` (FM, AM, etc)
 - Digit 17 to  to the end are the `channel name` ASCI characters (8 characters)

+Please note that Digit 15 is actually split into two sets of 4 bits, left ones are part of the `DTCS Tone`, right part is part of the `Channel Mode`

 ## Decoding data

 ### Frequency encoding and decoding